Paul von Hindenburg: Defeat and revolution

 A new chancellor, Prince Maximilian of Baden, opened negotiations with President Woodrow Wilson, who would deal only with a democratic Germany.
 Prince Max told the Kaiser that he would resign unless Ludendorff was dismissed, but that Hindenburg was indispensable to hold the army together.
-On 26 October the Kaiser slated Ludendorff before curtly accepting his resignation—then rejecting Hindenburg's.
+On 26 October the Kaiser reprimanded Ludendorff before curtly accepting his resignation—then rejecting Hindenburg's.
 Afterwards, Ludendorff refused to share Hindenburg's limousine.
 Colonel Bauer was retired.
-Hindenburg promptly replaced Ludendorff with Groener, the chief of staff of Army Group Kiev, which was assisting a breakaway Ukrainian State to fend off the Bolsheviks while receiving food and oil.
+Hindenburg promptly replaced Ludendorff with Wilhelm Groener.

 The Germans were losing their allies.
 In June the Austro-Hungarians in Italy attacked the Entente lines along the Piave River but were repelled decisively.
 On 24 October the Italians crossed the river in the Battle of Vittorio Veneto.
 After a few days of resolute resistance the defense collapsed, weakened by the defection of men from the empire's subject nations and by starvation: the men in their Sixth Army had an average weight of 120 lb.
 On 14 October, Austria-Hungary asked for an armistice in Italy, but the fighting went on.
 In September the Entente and their Greek allies attacked in Macedonia.
 The Bulgarians begged for more Germans to stiffen their troops, but Hindenburg had none to spare.
 Many Bulgarian soldiers deserted as they retreated toward home, opening the road to Constantinople.
 The Austro-Hungarians were pushed back in Serbia, Albania and Montenegro, and signed an armistice on 3 November.
 The Ottomans were overextended, trying to defend Syria while exploiting the Russian collapse to move into the Caucasus, despite Hindenburg's urging them to defend what they had.
 The British and Arabs broke through in September, capturing Damascus.
 The Armistice of Mudros was signed on 30 October.